banjilawal/chessbot/chessbot_api_architecture_guide.md

  restored to their last good state.

 # Notes:
-  DO NOT USE THESE EXCEPTIONS DIRECTLY.
+  DO NOT USE THESE EXCEPTION DIRECTLY.
 Limited use in the finally statement of a try-except block.

 ### Results
-Operations and methods that return data raise exceptions if inputs break business rules or run into edge cases.
-Raising exceptions crashes the application which violates a core feature.
+Operations and methods that return data raise exception if inputs break business rules or run into edge cases.
+Raising exception crashes the application which violates a core feature.

 #### Policy for Fulfilling Reliability Requirement
-Return exceptions to the caller for soft handling or rolling back.
+Return exception to the caller for soft handling or rolling back.

 #### Mechanism for Policy Enforcement
 `Result` Abstract Data Type that holds data returned from accessor method or exception it threw.